DavidLegg/Pyre/README.md

 # Parakeet

-Parakeet is a modeling and simulation system written in Kotlin, based on [Aerie](https://github.com/NASA-AMMOS/aerie).
+"Planning And Resource Analysis Kotlin Emulation Engineering Toolkit", or "Parakeet", is a modeling and simulation system written in Kotlin, based on [Aerie](https://github.com/NASA-AMMOS/aerie).

 The motivating concerns for Parakeet are:
 - Simplicity - it attempts to use a small set of base concepts to build up a rigorous, reliable simulation system.